 Yahoo!
-Inc. (YHOO), owner of the largest U.S. Web portal, said it doesn’t support the board nominees put forward by shareholder Third Point LLC.
+Inc. (YHOO:US), owner of the largest U.S. Web portal, said it doesn’t support the board nominees put forward by shareholder Third Point LLC.

 “The Third Point nominees are not endorsed by our board of directors,” Yahoo said.
 “We urge shareholders not to vote any proxy card or voting instruction form that you may receive from or on behalf of the Third Point Entities.”